 This is to investigate further what is causing your symptoms, and to exclude the possibility that cancer might be a cause.

-Is there definitely blood in your urine?
+Checking it's definitely blood in your urine

 It's worth considering whether you have recently eaten beetroot, as this can colour the urine pink and cause unnecessary alarm.